nginxinc/nginx-amplify-doc/amplify-faq.md

 We only support TLS/SSL connections to the Amplify web interface.

 ### 3.3.
-How can I Delete a System or an NGINX Instance from Monitoring?
+How Can I Delete a System or an NGINX Instance from Monitoring?

-If the goal is to completely delete previously monitored object, then do the following:
+If the goal is to completely delete a previously monitored object, then do the following:

- * Uninstall the agent
+ 1. Uninstall the agent
- * Delete objects from the web interface
+ 2. Delete objects from the web interface
- * Delete alarms.
+ 3. Delete alarms

-To delete system from the web interface — find it in the list, hover, click vertical dots on the right, extend toolbar and choose the [i] icon.
-There you can delete objects.
+To delete a system using the web interface—find it in the list, hover, click the vertical dots on the right, extend the toolbar and choose the [i] icon.
+You can delete objects from the popup window that appears next.

-Bear in mind — deleting objects there will not stop the agent.
-To completely remove system from monitoring, please stop or uninstall the agent first, and then clean it up in the web interface.
+Bear in mind—deleting objects there will not stop the agent.
+To completely remove a system from monitoring, please stop or uninstall the agent first, and then clean it up in the web interface.
 Don't forget to also clean up any alarms.

 ## 4. Metrics and Metadata

 ### 4.1.
-What Metrics and Metadata are Collected?
+What Metrics and Metadata Are Collected?

-NGINX Amplify Agent collects the following type of data:
+NGINX Amplify Agent collects the following types of data:

  * **System metadata.** This is basic information about the OS environment where the agent runs.
-This could be hostname, uptime information, and so on.
+This could be the hostname, uptime information, OS flavor, and other data.
- * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic etc.
+ * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic, etc.
- * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, path to binary, configure options etc. NGINX metadata also includes config file breakdown.
+ * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, the path to the binary, build configuration options, etc. NGINX metadata also includes the NGINX configuration elements.
- * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX logs files.
+ * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX log files.

 Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but may occasionally invoke certain system utilities like *ps(1)*.

 ### 4.2.
-How is the NGINX Configuration Parsed and Analyzed?
+How Is the NGINX Configuration Parsed and Analyzed?

-Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send the associated JSON data to Amplify backend for further analysis and reports.
+Amplify Agent is able to automatically find all relevant NGINX configuration files, parse them, extract their logical structure, and send the associated JSON data to the Amplify backend for further analysis and reporting.

-For more information on configuration analysis and reports see the [Amplify documentation](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#nginx-configuration-reports).
+For more information on configuration analysis and reports see the [Amplify documentation](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#reports).